Perrigo (NYSE:PRGO) Updates FY 2024 Earnings Guidance

-Perrigo (NYSE:PRGO – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of 2.500-2.650 for the period, compared to the consensus estimate of 2.350.
+Perrigo (NYSE:PRGO – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of 2.500-2.650 for the period, compared to the consensus earnings per share estimate of 2.350.
 The company issued revenue guidance of $4.7 billion-$4.7 billion, compared to the consensus revenue estimate of $4.7 billion.

-Perrigo (NYSE:PRGO – Get Free Report) last announced its quarterly earnings results on Saturday, May 4th.
-The company reported $0.29 EPS for the quarter, beating analysts’ consensus estimates of $0.23 by $0.06.
-Perrigo had a positive return on equity of 6.96% and a negative net margin of 0.17%.
-The company had revenue of $1.08 billion during the quarter, compared to analyst estimates of $1.09 billion.
-During the same period in the prior year, the company earned $0.45 earnings per share.
-The firm’s revenue was down 8.4% on a year-over-year basis.
-On average, analysts forecast that Perrigo will post 2.57 EPS for the current fiscal year.
+Perrigo (NYSE:PRGO – Get Free Report) last released its earnings results on Saturday, May 4th.
+The company reported $0.29 earnings per share for the quarter, beating the consensus estimate of $0.23 by $0.06.
+Perrigo had a negative net margin of 0.17% and a positive return on equity of 6.96%.
+The firm had revenue of $1.08 billion during the quarter, compared to analyst estimates of $1.09 billion.
+During the same quarter in the previous year, the firm earned $0.45 earnings per share.
+The firm’s revenue for the quarter was down 8.4% compared to the same quarter last year.
+As a group, equities analysts anticipate that Perrigo will post 2.57 EPS for the current fiscal year.

 Perrigo Company Profile